 Aerospace pays well but one reason it does is that it is highly dependent on government budgets for fighter and bomber budgets.
 When they end, so do the aerospace jobs so two years later I found myself unemployed and headed back into a state office building looking for a job.
-I was asking down a lower hallway in the Cordell Hull building when suddenly a woman came out of a stairwell and around a corner right in front of me.
+I was walking down a lower hallway in the Cordell Hull building when suddenly a woman came out of a stairwell and around a corner right in front of me.
 We both went flying, landing on our rears.
 It was an old friend I had known years before at the state.
 She asked what I was doing there, I told her and she immediately said “I have a friend who needs someone just like you.”
 Not a coincidence.

 Within a week or so I had a decent job, paying nearly what I’d made in aerospace and a few weeks later, my new boss got promoted and reorganized her department, making me a director with another 50% raise.
 Because I had a Master’s in Economics, I was in charge of the budget as well as writing our annual plans.
 I created separate Excel spreadsheets on a 512K Mac, one for each of 16 departments, and a summary one that added up the individual categories and let me do reporting faster than our accounting department could.

 Plus we were working with the local Apple reps on trying to negotiate a deal for Tennessee schools.
 I upgraded my 512K to a Mac Plus (I still have the motherboard) and I did some freelance design work for the Apple sales people, getting paid in software (they’d given up paying off in hardware by this time).
 I got a program called PageMaker, Illustrator 88 and a beta of some image editing program called Photoshop.
 Each one came on a 300K single-sided diskette.
-By now it could no longer be coincidence, it was fate of some sort.
+By now it could no longer be coincidence, it was fate.

 I used to Pagemaker to design the impending annual planning document.
 This was required by Federal regulations to get the money (several hundred million smackers) and tended (in other states and in Tennessee in the past) to be dense beyond measure and approved by the State Board of Education only because Federal law required it in order for us to get the money.
 But when I looked at what it really needed to say and started rewriting it to be simpler and more straight-forward, it became more useful and truly understandable.
 It also became a lot smaller document.
 I used the data from my spreadsheets to show what we’d done in past years and how that was to change in the future to meet (as best as possible) real demand in the local school systems.
 The State Board of Education called it the simplest and easiest to read state plan for Vocational Education they’d ever seen.
 Not a coincidence.